 Trails Carolina Can Help

-Trails Carolina is one of the nation’s leading wilderness therapy programs that helps teens ages 10-17 who are struggling with a wide range of behavioral and emotional issues.
+Trails Carolina is one of the nation’s leading programs offering wilderness therapy for teens on the autism spectrum who are struggling with a wide range of behavioral and emotional issues.
 This program uses adventure-based therapy to help students gain a new sense of self-awareness, confidence, and independence.
-The skills they learn throughout the wilderness program offer long-term benefits towards their ability to successfully self-navigate in the real world.
+The skills they learn through our autism therapy services offer long-term benefits towards their ability to successfully self-navigate in the real world.
 By removing teens from their fast-paced environment into a safe, nurturing, and peaceful environment, they are able to focus on improving and reflecting upon their behavior.

 Contact us at 800-975-7303 to learn more about how wilderness therapy can improve self-esteem in teens with Autism Spectrum Disorder.